177 Huntington Avenue

 Boston, MA 02115

 - Spatiotemporal modeling

 - PhD in Computer Science, University of Southern California

 Dr. Yu is an Assistant Professor in the Khoury College of Computer Sciences.
+She is affiliated with Northeastern’s Department of Physics.
 Previously, she was a postdoctoral researcher in Caltech Computing and Mathematical Sciences.
 She earned her PhD in Computer Sciences at the University of Southern California and was a visiting researcher at Stanford University.